 Taking home the placenta isn’t an uncommon request in the L&D ward, but there’s a not-so-fine line between personal preferences and impeding the hospital’s staff’s ability to do their job.
 “The weirdest request we’ve had, that we had to decline, was they wanted to cook [the placenta] in the hospital,” says Ketchem.
 “They wanted us to take it right after birth and not allow it to dry, and they had this whole recipe of how it had to be served.
 Usually we bag it and give it to them when they go home, if they want it.”
 If saving your placenta is something you’re interested in, speak to your doctor ahead of time.

 There are many prenatal-class offerings to check out

 Exploring your options among the wide range of prenatal classes, traditional and not, can help you find one that could not just help you prepare for childbirth but also help you feel empowered during it.
-"There's hypno-birthing, which helps self-regulate pain.
-It's not true hypnosis but helps you manage pain in different way.
-There's intuitive birth, or birth through knowing your body.
-It can be incredibly powerful for some women," says Weber.
-Just don't listen to these pregnancy myths doctors want you to ignore.
+“There’s hypno-birthing, which helps self-regulate pain.
+It’s not true hypnosis but helps you manage pain in different way.
+There’s intuitive birth, or birth through knowing your body.
+It can be incredibly powerful for some women,” says Weber.

 There’s a reason babies are given hats, and it’s not why you think